SwarmStorm/awesome/README.md

 *   [backuppc/backuppc](https://github.com/backuppc/backuppc) - BackupPC is a high-performance, enterprise-grade system for backing up to a server's disk.

 *   [operepo/ope](https://github.com/operepo/ope) - Open Prison Education project - Code and scripts to enable offline docker services and offline laptop syncing for inmate education

-*   [newsnowlabs/dockside](https://github.com/newsnowlabs/dockside) - Develop, stage and test on-prem or in your private cloud.
-Dockside is a tool for provisioning lightweight access-controlled IDEs, staging environments and sandboxes - aka 'devtainers' - on local machine, on-premises raw metal or VM, or in the cloud

 ## TeX